Skip to content

 Availability

-Currently you can use these authorization types only with Visa and Mastercard and through Nets DK acquiring.
+Currently you can use these authorization types only with Visa and Mastercard and through Nets Nordic acquiring.

 Availability by merchant category